 If you make it out to Harbour town the lighthouse is a must-see.
 Built in 1970, the Harbour town lighthouse was designed in hopes that it would generate interest in the seaside town.
 With 144 stairs to the top, I was unsure if the little man would make it.
 Thankfully he had no problem.
 The lighthouse is designed to go about 10 steps up and then there is a platform where you can read interesting information about the lighthouse and other local facts.
 The children enjoyed seeing the artifacts and learning more about the lighthouse.

 While my children enjoyed all of Harbour Town, the one thing they cannot stop talking about (and singing about) is Gregg Russell.
 For 43 years Gregg Russell has been entertaining both children and parents alike under the Liberty Oak in Harbour Town.
 With fun songs like “is there a booger in your sugar?”
 Gregg Russell appeals to the humorous side of children.
 Not only does he sing fun songs for the children but he also uses them in his show to bring humor to the parents.
 We purchased his cd and the rest is history.
 We are now loyal members of the Gregg Russell fan club.
 This summer he performed from 8-9:30 pm Monday-Friday.
 When you visit be sure to pick up a local visitors guide which will tell you his performance times.

 Two days on Hilton Head Island simply wasn’t even time to even touch on all the wonderful things this charming little island has to offer.
 We hope to visit again in the future and try out some of the other family-friendly experiences they have to offer.
-Let us know in the comments any questions you might have.
-If you’ve been to Hilton Head, what was your favorite thing to do with kids?
+If you have questions about Hilton Head please jump over to our YouTube page and leave a comment there as that is where I frequently check my comments and I’d be happy to help!
 Stay Peachy!